 Students often engage in extensive study sessions, including attendance at private after-school academies known as ‘hagwons,' leading to study days extending up to 16 hours.

-A Quick Fact: In South Korea, the day of the Suneung exam is so significant that businesses open late to reduce traffic, and airplanes are grounded to minimize noise disturbances during listening portions of the test.
+A Quick Fact: In South Korea, the day of the Suneung exam is so significant that businesses open late to reduce traffic, and airplanes are grounded to minimize noise disturbances during the listening portions of the test.

 2. Japan